 How do you Make Vegan Fudge?

-The way I look at it, there are a couple of ways to make vegan chocolate fudge.
-I can follow the instructions from my mom’s cookbook which requires a candy thermometer (ugh), or I can use this simple, easy version which uses sweetened condensed milk.
+The way I look at it, there are a couple of ways to make vegan chocolate fudge recipes.
+I can follow the instructions from my mom’s cookbook which requires a candy thermometer (ugh), or I can use this simple, easy recipe for fudge that uses sweetened condensed milk.

-Both make a delicious non dairy fudge, but I just happen to prefer the version that’s easier, so I use sweetened condensed milk.
+Both make a delicious non dairy fudge, but I just happen to prefer to make fudge easier, so I use sweetened condensed milk.

 Is There Dairy In Fudge?